 - Designed for urban, heritage and green-field outdoor sites

-- Interactive moving parade with three staged, choreographed scenes
+- Interactive moving parade with three staged, high-impact, choreographed scenes

 - Full technical rider available on request

 - Get-in day before performance

 - Attendance: approx. 16,500 people across eight UK shows in 2017 and 2018